jrhorn424/sharing/README.md

 project.share_with(users)
 ```

-Add a method for users to get the shared projects, and all visible projects.
+Add the following methods for users to have access to shared projects.

 ```
 user.projects